microsoft/pai/docs/user/storage.md

   - If network is unstable, copy has higher chance to get jobs succeed, as it doesn't need to keep a connection long time.

 - Shortcoming
-  - It needs logic to copy files selectively, if partial files is needed.
+  - It needs logic to copy files selectively if partial files are needed.
-  - There may not have a chance to copy outputs out, if the job is failed unexpectedly.
+  - There may not have a chance to copy outputs out if the job is failed unexpectedly.
   - There may not have enough disk space to copy files to local.
   - Most protocols are significant low performance when accessing many small files.